0day-ci/linux/Documentation/driver-api/early-userspace/buffer-format.rst

 The c_filesize should be zero for any file which is not a regular file or symlink.

-The c_chksum field contains a simple 32-bit unsigned sum of all the bytes in the data field.  cpio(1) refers to this as "crc", which is clearly incorrect (a cyclic redundancy check is a different and significantly stronger integrity check), however, this is the algorithm used.

 If the filename is "TRAILER!!!" this is actually an end-of-archive marker; the c_filesize for an end-of-archive marker must be zero.